-- A workpiece must have an accurately machined holding diameter, in terms of size tolerance, roundness, and perpendicularity to the locating surface, for precise chucking. - When chucking thin walled workpieces, the size and roundness tolerances of the holding diameter will determine the degree to which the workpiece is distorted during chucking, and how accurately the workpiece can be machined. - The workpiece should be clamped as close to the face of the chuck as possible. - 4.
-The clamping surfaces of the workpiece and top jaws must have smooth surface finishes, and must be absolutely clean and free of burrs. - 5.
-For external clamping applications, the mass of the top jaws should be reduced as much as possible to minimize the effects of centrifugal force.
-It is especially important to reduce weight at the largest radius.
+- A workpiece must have an accurately machined holding diameter, in terms of size tolerance, roundness, and perpendicularity to the locating surface, for precise chucking. - When chucking thin walled workpieces, the size and roundness tolerances of the holding diameter will determine the degree to which the workpiece is distorted during chucking, and how accurately the workpiece can be machined. - 3.
+The workpiece should be clamped as close to the face of the chuck as possible. - The clamping surfaces of the workpiece and top jaws must have smooth surface finishes, and must be absolutely clean and free of burrs. - For external clamping applications, the mass of the top jaws should be reduced as much as possible to minimize the overall weight of the chuck.
+Excess weight is typically be removed at the largest radius.
 Refer to Figure 7.1.